 Applying for a Marriage License

-Please note that your license fee is payable by cash or card only (checks not accepted).
-The 3 day waiting period doesn't begin until fees are paid and license is created.
+Please note that your license fee is payable at this time by bankcard only.
+The 3-day waiting period doesn't begin until fees are paid and license is created.

 - Both applicants must have a current photo ID as proof of your age and identity.